Adversarial Attacks and Robust Defenses in Speaker Embedding based Zero-Shot Text-to-Speech System: RESULTS AND ANALYSIS

 \subsection{Zero-Shot TTS Synthesis Results}

 We also explored the impact of different methods on the quality of zero-shot TTS synthesis.
-By extracting the speaker embeddings from adversarial samples and synthesizing speech using the text "Good morning, good afternoon, and good evening!", we evaluated the results by calculating the cosine similarity between the speaker embeddings of the synthesized speech and those of the source and target speakers.
+By extracting the speaker embeddings from adversarial samples and synthesizing speech, we evaluated the results by calculating the cosine similarity between the speaker embeddings of the synthesized speech and those of the source and target speakers.
 We observed that adversarial training defenses resulted in adversarial samples maintaining a high similarity to the source speaker, but with a relatively high similarity to the target speaker as well.
 In contrast, adversarial purification methods significantly reduced the similarity to the target speaker but also degraded a substantial portion of the source speaker’s information.